FjallInvestmentResearch/EQKDocs/docs/source/feed.rst

 **Incorrect Usage**

-This first Incorrect example showcases code where one is using an :code:`Equity` only function using a :code:`Crypto` data feed.
+This first incorrect example showcases code where one is using an :code:`Equity`-only function using a :code:`Crypto` data feed.
 This action returns an error.

 .. code-block::